Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: Introduction and main results

-\item The fourth order terms corresponding to the (2,2)-cumulants of the off-diagonal entries and the second order terms stemming from the diagonal entries are given in terms of matched terms; see Definition~\ref{def_type_AB}.
+\item The fourth order terms corresponding to the $(2,2)$-cumulants of the off-diagonal entries and the second order terms stemming from the diagonal entries are given in terms of matched terms with a certain structure; see Definition~\ref{def_type_AB}.
 Motivated by the GUE computations based on the Weingarten calculus in Subsection~\ref{subsec:gue}, we show that such terms can be expanded into trace-like correlation functions of Green functions referred to as type-0 terms in Definition \ref{def_type_AB}, as stated in Proposition~\ref{lemma_expand_type}.
 The proof of Proposition~\ref{lemma_expand_type} is presented in Subsection~\ref{toy_fourth} using cumulant expansions iteratively.
-The resulting type-0 terms are then estimated in Lemma~\ref{lemma_trace_wigner} which is proved using the idea of interpolation and comparison recursively in Subsection~\ref{toy_type_zero}.
-The key observation is that, after deriving the stochastic evolution in~(\ref{late2}) under the Ornstein-Uhlenbeck flow for any type-0 term containing $d_1$ off-diagonal Green function entries, we can expand the corresponding drift term to arbitrary order using Proposition \ref{unmatch_lemma} and \ref{lemma_expand_type}, and end up with finitely many type-0 terms containing at least $d_1+1$ off-diagonal Green function entries as in~(\ref{late3}).
+The resulting type-0 terms are then estimated in Lemma~\ref{lemma_trace_wigner} which is proved using recursive comparisons and iterative expansions in Subsection~\ref{toy_type_zero}.
+The key observation is that, after deriving the stochastic evolution in~(\ref{late2}) under the Ornstein-Uhlenbeck flow for any type-0 term containing $d_1$ off-diagonal Green function entries, we can expand the corresponding drift term to arbitrary order using Propositions~\ref{unmatch_lemma} and~\ref{lemma_expand_type}, and end up with finitely many type-0 terms containing at least $d_1+1$ off-diagonal Green function entries as in~(\ref{late3}).
 By recursive comparison, Lemma~\ref{lemma_trace_wigner} follows from the local law in~(\ref{G}) for the Green function and the estimates of type-0 terms for the GUE in Lemma~\ref{lemma_trace}.
-The last Subsection~\ref{toy_type_zero_gue} is devoted to the proof of Lemma \ref{lemma_trace} using the determinantal structure of the GUE and convergence properties of its correlation kernel in the edge scaling.
+The last Subsection~\ref{toy_type_zero_gue} is devoted to the proof of Lemma~\ref{lemma_trace} using the determinantal structure of the GUE and convergence properties of its correlation kernel in the edge scaling.

 \end{enumerate}

 In Section \ref{sec:fourth}, we extend the above ideas to general functions $F$, and use the estimate (\ref{img_wigner}) from Proposition \ref{GCT_mn} as an input to prove Proposition \ref{prop_theta}.
 We then conclude with the Green function comparison in Theorem \ref{green_comparison} and hence our main result Theorem \ref{kol_dist}.
 In the last Section \ref{sec: real}, the real symmetric case is proved with the required modifications.